 Achievement, Pupil Premium & Ofsted Report

-In 2017, 74% of all students achieved good GCSE passes in both English and mathematics, a crucial benchmark which enables students to move on to higher level courses.
-84% of students achieved a good GCSE pass grade in English: an excellent result given the demands of the new reformed GCSE.
+In 2018, 74% of all students achieved GCSE passes in both English and mathematics, a crucial benchmark which enables students to move on to higher level courses.
+71% of students achieved above a grade 5 in English: an excellent result given the demands of the new reformed GCSE.
+Almost 30% of all grades were at grade 7-9, with students being challenged to excel in all areas.
 Additionally, students achieved very well across a range of other GCSE and vocational courses, such as science and performing arts subjects.
 This demonstrates the breadth of quality across our Key Stage 4 offer and our focus on supporting students to achieve through a well-rounded and enriched curriculum; one which, alongside the bespoke packages of Alternative Provision we offer, are key in providing all of our students with a relevant curriculum focus and exciting pathways to post 16.
 In addition to traditional GCSE subjects, we also offer a range of complementary vocational courses with pass rates at an exceptionally high level.

 These results consistently enable our Year 11 students to progress onto their chosen course or destination when they leave us.
 The overwhelming majority of our students take up places at sixth form centres in Cambridge.
 Students are fortunate to have access to a range of highly regarded establishments offering a variety of academic and vocational programmes.

 Beyond academic achievement, we place great emphasis on supporting young people to develop a broad range of interests outside the classroom and encourage them to strive for excellence in these areas too.
 We track students’ achievements in extra-curricular activities, such as sport and the arts, as well as their contribution to the life of the college and the development of their individual leadership skills.